For all enquiries, please contact the Council Secretariat.

 Bruce ACT 2617

-The Audit and Risk Management Committee is established by the University Council in accordance with section 17 of the University of Canberra Act 1989 (ACT) pursuant to resolution C197/12.
+The Planning and Development Committee is established by the University Council in accordance with section 17 of the University of Canberra Act 1989 (ACT) pursuant to resolution C197/12.

 The Committee replaces the Campus Development Board and the Environment and Works Committee.